Kissa-Zehra/MBTI-Personality-Predictor/README.md

 ---

 ## 📌 Project Overview
-The **MBTI Personality Predictor** is a machine learning web application that predicts a person’s **Myers-Briggs Type Indicator (MBTI)** personality type based on their written text.
+The **MBTI Personality Predictor** is a machine learning web application that predicts a person’s **Myers-Briggs Type Indicator (MBTI)** personality type based on their written text

 - **Input**: A few sentences about yourself
 - **Output**: Your MBTI personality type (e.g., INTJ, ENFP, ISFJ)